What is a Credit Score?

-Your credit score influences the credit that’s available to you and the terms (interest rate, etc.) that lenders offer you.
+Credit scores influence the credit that’s available and the terms (interest rate, etc.) that lenders may offer.

-When you apply for credit – whether for a credit card, a car loan, or a mortgage –
+When a consumer applies for credit – whether for a credit card, an auto loan, or a mortgage –

-lenders want to know what risk they'd take by loaning money to you.
+lenders want to know what risk they'd take by loaning money.

 they can also buy a credit score that’s based on the information in the report.

-A credit score helps lenders evaluate your credit report because it is a number that
+A credit score helps lenders evaluate a credit report because it is a number that

-summarizes your credit risk, based on a snapshot of your credit report at a particular point in time.
+summarizes credit risk, based on a snapshot of a credit report at a particular point in time.

-But it’s important to understand that not every credit score you can buy online is a true FICO Score.
+It is important to understand that not every credit score offered for sale online is a FICO® Score.

 How scoring helps me

-Lenders use the FICO Score to help them make billions of credit decisions every year.
+90% of top lenders use FICO® Scores to help them make billions of credit-related decisions every year.

 credit reports maintained at the credit reporting agencies.